Inflammatory Syndrome In Kids With COVID-19 Explained

 What are the symptoms parents should watch for?

-The overwhelming hallmark of this syndrome is a persistent fever, typically greater than 102 degrees Fahrenheit (38.9 Celsius), explains Tara Greenhow, MD, a pediatric infectious disease physician at Kaiser Permanente in San Francisco.
-The CDC warns that even fevers above 100.4 Fahrenheit (38 Celsius) that persist for 24 hours or more should be watched.
+The overwhelming hallmark of this syndrome is a persistent fever, typically greater than 102 degrees fahrenheit, explains Tara Greenhow, MD, a paediatric infectious disease physician at Kaiser Permanente in San Francisco.

 How is it related to COVID-19?